 Extracted From The Pragmatic Programmer

-From Agility to Ruby on Rails, project management to debugging your career, we’ve got the titles to help keep you on top of your game.
+From Agility to Elixir and Rust, project management to debugging your career, we’ve got the titles to help keep you on top of your game.

 —Andy and Dave